sobhyfarag/Competitor-sales-Analysis-In-Power-BI/README.md

 - for the manufaturer table: transpose it and the use the first row as a header
 ## Modeling the data
 - Append the international sales table to sales table
+- create a new calculated column inthe `Geography` table that combines the `Zip` and `country` columns with a comma delimiter and name it as ZipCountry, and create the same column in the `sales` table also